DankBlissey/Invaders-From-Outer-Space/README.md

 esc = quit

 ## State of project:
-Currently the emulator is fully running in black and white, in 3:4 aspect ratio as per the cabinet CRT screen, current development now revolves around adding visual effects such as colour overlays, a background, crt scanlines, etc.
+Currently the emulator is running in black and white, in 3:4 aspect ratio as per the cabinet CRT screen, current development now revolves around adding visual effects such as colour overlays, a background, crt scanlines, etc as well as adding audio.

 Enjoy!